Conj43/CS4450-ParserProject/README.md

 ### Project Description

 This project implements a parser for a set of python langauge utilizing ANTLR 4.
-We used the Java extension of ANTLR so the files produced by ANTLR are java and our file for testing our parse tree is written in Java.
-We used ANTLR
+We used the Java extension of ANTLR so the files produced by ANTLR are java and out parser is in Java.
-4.13.2 and this is usable with JDK 8 and newer.
+ANTLR 4.13.2 and this is usable with JDK 8 and newer.

-### Deliverable 1

-    Parses
-    - Arithmetic operators
-            +, -, *, /, %,
-    - Assignment operators
-            =, +=, -=, *=, /=

 ### Project Requirements